 Dust extraction systems filter the air to safely capture and remove any airborne particles, leaving the air clean and breathable.
-Our dust extraction products work on the basic formula of capture, convey and collect.
+A dust extraction unit works on the basic formula of capture, convey and collect.
 We have several high-quality products available to remove some of the most common particulates from the workplace, including wood dust, silica dust and general dust.

-Depending on your business's requirements, we'll help specify the right dust extraction system for your needs.
-So whether you require a small bag filter and even complex cyclone filtration systems, we'll provide you with effective dust extraction and filtration solutions.
-We can protect workers' from any material, including wood, paper, plastic, composite, metal and many more.
+Depending on your business's requirements, we'll help specify the right industrial dust extraction system.
+So whether you require a small bag filter or a complex filtration system, we'll provide effective extraction and filtration solutions.
+We can protect workers from any material, including wood, paper, plastic, composite, metal, etc.

-Our dust extraction systems feature the latest technology to help free your working environment from dust.
-By utilising the latest dust extraction technologies to increase production efficiencies, profitability and even create energy-saving efficiencies.
+A dust extraction system features the latest technology to help free your working environment from dust.
+We utilise the latest extraction technologies to increase production and profitability and create energy-saving efficiencies.